seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Ended on a room with buttons and missing statues

-## 9/13/ session 5
-- group of kobolds with great swords looking at a corpse of a polar boar
-	- lead by the kobold Kirino
-- large metal dragon construct with the kobolds moving around strapped with supplies
-	- weakened
-- Polar bear's name is frank before he became a lycanthrope
-	- along with Wesma, Anita, Martian = all dead werebears
-- Kirino says Melina and her group is probably part of 'The Rook LC'- a massive 	adventuing guild that hired people to kill monsters
-- Polar bear Lycanthropes originated from a man named Martin, group called the moon circle
-- Liam's crossing has an obession with justice, melina is a holy warrior of Aniktear*'
-	- liam's goldmine funds The Rook
-- had 50 gold stolen from me almost got into fight with the kobolds over it
-- attacked by golbin beserkers at night
-- captured one of the goblins using my rope

 ## /20 session 6
 - took 96 gold from the goblin, Tradge didn't take any.
 - goblin's name is jizzalex